gajdosandrej/CharFunToolR/README.md

 CharFunToolR was developed with R version 3.4.2 (2017-09-28).

-To install, you can either clone the directory with Git or download a .zip file or install package from R CRAN-repository.
+To install, you can either clone the directory with Git or download a .zip file or install package from GitHub repository.

 ## Option 1: Download .zip file